 Legal Protection

-With proper terms of service and community guidelines built into the platform (including parents signing up to the guideline the won't make negative comments about the school and staff), Classlist helps schools demonstrate they are taking "reasonable steps" to protect staff from harassment or abuse, potentially reducing their legal liability under pending legislation like the Employment Rights Bill.
+With proper terms of service and community guidelines built into the platform (including parents signing up to community guidelines agreeing not to make negative comments about the school and staff), Classlist helps schools demonstrate they are taking "reasonable steps" to protect staff from harassment or abuse, potentially reducing their legal liability under pending legislation like the Employment Rights Bill.

 Professional Boundaries